quadbits/GDXHelper/README.md

+# UNMAINTAINED

+GDXHelper is no longer maintained.
+For new developments consider using [Overlap2D][1].

 GDXHelper
 =========

-Java library based on [LibGDX][1] for helping in the development of small, simple games, such as Android Live Wallpapers.
+Java library based on [LibGDX][2] for helping in the development of small, simple games, such as Android Live Wallpapers.